About | Hungry World Farm

 In 2025, we welcomed over 1,300 overnight guests, 1,600 tour participants, and grew our livestock herds and gardens.
 We hosted 22 farm-to-table events and donated many pounds of produce to food banks.

-Andrew Krabill, Board President, Chair, Volunteer Interim Executive, M.Ed.
+Andrew Krabill, Tiskilwa, Illinois – Board President, Chair, Volunteer Interim Executive.

 Secondary school teacher with 20 years of classroom experience in public education.
 Andy enjoys small scale farming, landscaping, and homesteading activities.
 He has worked to strengthen HWF personnel, organizational, and fiscal systems to improve stewardship of the resources entrusted to the organization.
 Andy has interest in aligning learning experiences with academic standards to attract more teachers and students through field trips to the farm.